glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 with a sensible amount of precision.

-If the user clicks on a week card, the next row displays one card per farm that joined that week.
+If the user clicks on a week card, the next row displays one card per farm that is active that week.
 The farm card displays the farm ID, its deposits contributed, its carbon credits contributed, its accumulated drawdown, its net overperformance, and its rewards this week.
 The card also displays whether this is the first week for the farm, an ongoing week for the farm, or the last week